-See the Ashesi website for the typical four year curriculum schedule for the majors offered at Ashesi.
-Note that any student who gets off-track from their year group schedule for any reason (withdrawal due to illness, needing to repeat classes, being unable to take subsequent classes until pre-requisite classes are completed satisfactorily, etc.) still have to meet all graduation requirements and may take longer than four years to graduate.
+See the Ashesi online catalog or website for the typical four-year schedule for the majors offered at Ashesi.
+Note that any student who gets off-track from their year group for any reason (withdrawal due to illness, needing to repeat classes, being unable to take subsequent classes until pre-requisite classes are completed satisfactorily, etc.) still must meet all graduation requirements and may take longer than four years to graduate.